International Studies & Programs

 • Picturesque Campus: Our huge campus occupies 5,200 acres of land with 538 buildings.
 It is almost like a small city, but you will quickly feel at home on our stunning and safe campus.
 Summer is the best time to enjoy the beauty of our campus.

 • American Campus Life: MSU is the largest residential college in the US.
 You will stay at one of the residential halls and have access to all facilities and experience American college life.
-Our residential hall offers great food options, high-speed internet, cable TV, exciting sports, recreation, and entertainment opportunities.
+Our residential hall offers great food options, high-speed internet, cable TV, and exciting sports, recreation, and entertainment opportunities.

 • Dedicated Faculty & Staff: Michigan State University employs approximately 5,300 dedicated faculty and academic staff who are there to support you.